-Atara Biotherapeutics is a leading cell therapy company developing products for patients with cancer and multiple sclerosis (MS).
+Atara Biotherapeutics is a leading “off-the-shelf” T-cell immunotherapy company developing novel treatments for patients with cancer and multiple sclerosis (MS).
 The company was founded in 2012 and named after Atara Ciechanover who suffered from cancer before passing away.

 Originating from over a decade of groundbreaking clinical experience at Memorial Sloan Kettering and QIMR Berghofer, Atara’s T-cell immunotherapies are designed to precisely recognize and eliminate cancerous or diseased cells without affecting normal, healthy cells.

 The Company’s “off-the-shelf”, or allogeneic, T-cells are engineered from donors with healthy immune function and allow for rapid delivery from inventory to patients without a requirement for pretreatment.

 Atara’s most advanced T-cell immunotherapy in development, ATA129, is being developed for the treatment of cancer patients with rituximab refractory Epstein-Barr virus (EBV) associated post-transplant lymphoproliferative disorder (EBV-PTLD), as well as other EBV positive hematologic and solid tumors including nasopharyngeal carcinoma (NPC).